Lightstreamer/Lightstreamer-JMS-example-Portfolio-service-java/README.md

     ```
     **_NOTE_**: Add a new JMS connector configuration in the case you want to use a differente JMS broker: see the inline comments for details.

-Now you can test this demo running the [Lightstreamer JMS Extender - Basic Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-JMS-example-StockList-client-javascript).
+Now you can test this demo running the [Lightstreamer JMS Extender - Basic Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-JMS-example-Portfolio-client-javascript).